 Though not to everyone’s tastes, Brutalism has undoubtedly impacted contemporary architecture’s return to simplicity and cleanness—something that makes its way into many modern homes in Boulder.

 Mountain style architecture is based on the guiding ethos of making a building feel like it’s an organic part of the landscape around it, rather than something that interrupts the beauty of its natural setting.
-Homes in mountain styles are widely popular in Boulder and throughout Colorado, as well as many other mountainous regions such as California and Montana.
+Any Boulder realtor can tell you that homes in mountain styles are widely popular in Boulder and throughout Colorado, as well as many other mountainous regions such as California and Montana.
 If you want your home to feel like an escape from the bustle of work and city life, these are the ideal homes for you.

 Often considered to be a more updated take on the classic American log cabin, some of the trademark features of these homes include natural materials like wood and stone that blend in well with forested surroundings.
 The materials often maintain a raw and imperfect feel, rather than emphasizing symmetry or homogeneity.